Community Re-Integration Task Force

 - Open-membership task force – We encourage members to invite colleagues’ participation.

 Supporting the Defense Health Agency

 Assistant Professor, Department of Communication Sciences and Disorders

 UT Health Science Center at San Antonio

-- Submit two to three symposia to 2019 ACRM conference and four posters ( we had 2 symposia and one poster accepted in 2018)
+- Submit two to three symposia to 2021 ACRM conference and one to two posters

-- Continue to Collaborate Across Communities (Chronic Pain, BI-ISIG)
+- Collaborate Across Communities (Communications, Chronic Pain, BI-ISIG)